solana-turbin3/Q2_25_Builder_nissan/README.md

 - **airdrop-rust**: Rust implementation of an airdrop program
 - **solana-starter**: Forked from [solana-turbin3/solana-starter](https://github.com/solana-turbin3/solana-starter) for class exercises
 - **nft-mint**: NFT minting program with metadata support
+- **poseidon/vote-program**: Experimental implementation using [Poseidon](https://github.com/Turbin3/poseidon), a TypeScript to Anchor transpiler that enables writing Solana programs in TypeScript.
+This project demonstrates the use of this innovative tool to create a voting program that gets transpiled to Rust/Anchor.

 ### Q1 2025
 - **solana-starter**: Forked from [solana-turbin3/solana-starter](https://github.com/solana-turbin3/solana-starter) for class exercises